Skip to content

 Page Unload

-On page unload (beforeunload), the client sends remaining events via navigator.sendBeacon:
+On page unload (beforeunload), the client sends remaining events via navigator.sendBeacon using a Blob with Content-Type: application/json:

 POST <writeEndpoint>